VioMNE/Interactive-Rating/README.md

 # Interactive-Rating
-This is a nice, small project to practice handling user interactions and updating the DOM by using React.
+This is a nice, small project creating handling user interactions and updating the DOM by using React.